gguillotte/mdsrd5/mdsrd5.md

 This painful infection causes bleeding from the eyes and eventually blinds the victim.

 A beast or humanoid that drinks water tainted by sight rot must succeed on a DC 15 Constitution saving throw or become infected.
 One day after infection, the creature's vision starts to become blurry.
 The creature takes a −1 penalty to attack rolls and ability checks that rely on sight.
 At the end of each long rest after the symptoms appear, the penalty worsens by 1.
-When it reaches −5, the victim is blinded until its sight is restored by magic such as *lesser restoration* or *heal*.
+When it reaches −5, the victim is blinded until its sight is restored by magic such as [*lesser restoration*](#lesser-restoration) or [*heal*](#heal).

 Sight rot can be cured using a rare flower called Eyebright, which grows in some swamps.
 Given an hour, a character who has proficiency with an herbalism kit can turn the flower into one dose of ointment.
 Applied to the eyes before a long rest, one dose of it prevents the disease from worsening after that rest.
 After three doses, the ointment cures the disease entirely.
-51–60

 Madness
 -------